-Annual Report Year Ended 31 July 2005
+Annual Report Year Ended 31 July 2006

-The Investor Compensation Company Limited ("ICCL") aims to:
+Mission Statement

+The Investor Compensation Company Limited (ICCL) aims to operate a financially sound scheme so that it is in a position to pay, in a prompt manner, statutory levels of compensation to eligible clients of failed investment firms.

+In doing this, we will:

-- operate a financially sound scheme which provides statutory levels of compensation to eligible clients of failed investment firms; - ensure that claims for compensation are dealt with as quickly as possible and in a manner which is sympathetic to the difficult situation in which the claimant is involved; - operate a cost effective method for the collection of contributions which is fair to all investment firms; - maintain an open and positive relationship with those institutions and investors with whom it deals; - promote positive and close working relationships with the Central Bank and Financial Services Authority of Ireland (the "Bank") and the Irish Financial Services Regulatory Authority (the "Financial Regulator").
+- Ensure that claims for compensation are dealt with promptly and in a manner which is sympathetic to the claimant's situation. - Operate a cost effective method for the collection of contributions which is fair to all investment firms. - Maintain an open and positive relationship with the contributors and claimants with whom we deal.

+In fulfilling our mission we are guided by the following values:

+- We take seriously our collective responsibility to fairly represent the interests of the Scheme's claimants and contributors. - We work in a consultative and co operative manner with our contributors, with the Irish Financial Services Regulatory Authority (Financial Regulator) and with the Department of Finance. - We operate with integrity and transparency. - We work efficiently and effectively.

-Details on the Investor Compensation Scheme are contained in Appendix 1
+Details on the Investor Compensation Scheme are contained in Appendix 1.